-The interior oven light is located at the rear of the oven cavity (Figure 22).
+The interior oven light is located at the rear of the oven cavity and covered with a glass shield.
+The glass shield must be in place whenever the oven is in use (Figure 21).

 - 1. Turn electrical power off at the main source or unplug the appliance. - 2.
-Replace the bulb with a new appliance bulb. - 3.
-Turn the power back on again at the main source (or plug the appliance back in). - 4.
+Remove the interior oven light shield after removing the wire holder by carefully moving the wire to the side of the glass shield.
+The tension from the wire holds the glass shield in place. - 3.
+Pull the shield straight out.
+Do not twist or turn. - 4.
+Replace the bulb with a new appliance bulb. - Replace the glass oven light shield.
+Replace wire holder. - 6.
+Turn the power back on again at the main source (or plug the appliance back in). - 7.
 Be sure to reset the time of day on the clock.

-Figure 22: Oven light
+Figure 21: Oven light protected by glass shield